goatshriek/stumpless/docs/thread_safety.md

 # Thread Safety in Stumpless
-As of version 2.0, stumpless is designed to be completely thread safe.
+As of version 2.0, stumpless is completely thread safe.
 All functions provided by the library are documented with their safety level using safety attributes described in the POSIX standard and conditional safety features described by some GNU libc manual (find the relevant section [here](https://www.gnu.org/software/libc/manual/html_node/POSIX-Safety-Concepts.html#POSIX-Safety-Concepts).

+In addition to thread safety, the async safety and async cancellation safety is also documented.
+However, most functions are not safe in either of these situations.

 ## Implementation Approach
 There are a number of ways to achieve thread safety, and stumpless uses a combination of them to balance performance and simplicity.

-The primary goal of stumpless is to have a logging call that is as fast as possible.
-For this reason the thread safety design is built around optimizing calls to `stumpless_add_entry`, which is the function that ultimately handles all logging requests.
-The implementation is therefore designed around making this function _wait free_.

-This is accomplished by keeping an immutable copy of each entry available at all times.
-This copy is then grabbed at the beginning of the logging call, which becomes the linearization point of the event.
-If any changes are made to the entry after this copy is grabbed, they are linearized after this point.

-The design of the entry, element, and param structs revolves around this method.
-Updates to any of these structures requires an update to entries referring to them so that the immutable copy is consistent.
-These updates are coordinated using traditional locking mechanisms.
+Most structs are protected with a mutex, which is used to coordinate reads and writes to all members of the struct.
+Some targets also use a (separate) mutex to coordinate writes, such as the file and stream targets.
+These locks are held for as short of a time as possible.
+Especially try to avoid holding a mutex during expensive operations like memory allocations.

+Some structures do not necessarily need to be available to all threads all the time, and can use more efficient safety mechanisms instead.